apache/maven-site/content/markdown/repositories/artifacts.md

 ## Summary

-In short, this is how various Maven bits like "project", "parent project", "plugin", "extension", and "dependency" derive artifact coordinates from POM elements.
+This is how various Maven bits like "project", "parent project", "plugin", "extension", and "dependency" derive artifact coordinates from POM elements.